A-League Men: Other competitions

 Since 2014 clubs compete in the annual Australia Cup knock-out tournament (previously known as the FFA Cup).
 Since 2021, the top eight teams qualify for the competition's Round of 32, while the bottom four teams play-off against each other for the final two slots.

 Between 2005 and 2008 clubs participated in the A-League Pre-Season Challenge Cup prior to each A-League regular season.
 In 2013 and 2014 an A-League All Stars Game was also played as a pre-season friendly game between the league's finest players and a high-profile international team.

 Most A-League Men clubs have teams in the A-League Youth competition, which runs in conjunction with the A-League Men as a national youth developmental and reserve league.
 All players in the youth teams are between the ages of 16 and 21 as of the start of the calendar year for each new season, while four over-age players from each of the senior teams also allowed to be selected.
 In addition, the A-League Women operates as the top division of women's league with affiliations to the men's competition.
+However, the A-League Youth has not been resumed since the COVID-19 pandemic.

 In response to the debate about the development of a new professional second division, the Australian Championship has been proposed to support the A-League, with the aim to avoid the American franchise-based system and to put in line with European football leagues.

 Clubs

-The A-League Men is currently contested by 12 teams: eleven from Australia and one from New Zealand.
-A total of 15 teams have competed at some stage in the league's short history.
+The league is currently contested by 12 teams: ten from Australia and two from New Zealand.
+A total of 16 teams have competed at some stage in the league's short history.
 Only four of these clubs – Adelaide United, the Brisbane Roar (as the Queensland Lions), the Newcastle Jets, and the Perth Glory – existed before the A-League was formed in 2004.
-Gold Coast United, the New Zealand Knights, and the North Queensland Fury have formerly competed in the league.
+Gold Coast United, the New Zealand Knights, the North Queensland Fury, and Western United have formerly competed in the league.

 Unlike most leagues from across the world, there is no system for relegation and promotion of teams.
-The A-Leagues system thus shares some franchising elements with most other professional leagues in Australia, Major League Soccer, and other major Northern American-based sports leagues.
+The A-Leagues system thus shares some franchising elements with most other professional leagues in Australia, Major League Soccer, Canadian Premier League, and other major Northern American-based sports leagues.